ArnaudDroitLab/consensusSeekeR/README.md

 ## License ##

-This package and the underlying similaRpeak code are distributed under the Artistic license 2.0.
+This package and the underlying sharedBed code are distributed under the Artistic license 2.0.
 You are free to use and redistribute this software.

 For more information on Artistic 2.0 License see